polimediaupv/paellaplayer.upv.es/pages/about.md

 # Opencast Support

-Paella Player works as an standalone JavaScript player, but you can also use the [Opencast](http://opencast.org/) port to install Paella in Opencast.
-Have a look to the detailed instructions on the [downloads page](../download).
+Paella Player works BOTH as an standalone JavaScript player and as an [Opencast](http://opencast.org/) video player.
+So:
+  - If you are using Opencast >5.0 you have already Paella in your system.
+  - If you have an old Opencast version you should use the [paella-opencast](https://github.com/polimediaupv/paella-opencast) project

 # License